 Sorting laundry loads

 It may be easy to throw a load of mixed laundry into the machine, but if you don’t want everything to turn an odd shade of pink or grey, follow our simple tips.

-Sort laundry into groups: whites, light colours, colours and delicates (wools, silks etc).
+Sort laundry into groups: whites, light colours, dark colours and delicates (wools, silks etc).
 If you only have a small amount of one group don’t be tempted to put it in with another – save it for a full load.